How to change a plug socket

 4. How to plan and prepare for fitting a plug socket

-6. Fitting a flush mount to a stud wall versus a solid wall
+6. How to fit a flush-mounted socket to a solid wall

 Important safety message

-It’s important to remember that any electrical work should be carried out by a skilled electrician, who has the right level of training and experience.
-By ensuring that the right risk assessments are carried out hazards can be avoided and work can be completed as safely as possible.
+Before we get down to business, it’s important to remember that any electrical work should be carried out by a certified electrician who has the right level of competence to undertake the work safely.

 How to replace a plug socket

 First, you need to plan and prepare.
-What kind of replacement plug sockets do you want and what kind of equipment will you need?
+What kind of replacement plug sockets do you want, and what kind of equipment will you need?
 What kind of safety precautions should you take?
+And maybe the first thing to tackle: how much is it going to cost to replace your plug socket?
 Let’s dive in.

 How to plan and prepare for fitting a plug socket